-- What's New ? - Successful proposal for a DFG Research Training Group on Neuroexplicit AI Models of Language, Vision, and Action - Joint initiative of 12 principal investigators - 24 new Ph.D. high-profile positions - New collaboration of MPI-INF with Google: - Saarbrücken Research Center for Visual Computing, Interaction and Artificial Intelligence (VIA) - New collaboration with of Saarland with Intel: - Center for the Future of Graphics and Media
+What's New ?

+- DFG Research Training Group on Neuroexplicit Al Models - 24 new Ph.D. high-profile positions - New collaboration of MPI-INF with Google: - Saarbrücken Research Center for Visual Computing, Interaction and Artificial Intelligence (VIA) - New collaboration with of Saarland with Intel: - Center for the Future of Graphics and Media - Success with Excellence Cluster nextAID3 (1.
+Phase) - With participation of Saarland University, DFKI, MPIs, HIPS, and others - CERTAIN: New Center for European Research on Trusted Al - Implementation and certification of AI systems for the AI Act